remiscarlet/ed_foo/README.md

 # EKAINE (Enhanced Knowledge Analysis and Insights Notification Engine)

+EKAINE delivers a fully schematized and enriched database optimized for powerful, flexible querying—surpassing the capabilities of existing tools.
+Its most powerful feature is the seamless cross-querying of system, station, body, and market data through standard SQL.

 ## What Is

-This project is a **data ingestion, enrichment, analysis, and workflow automation system** for *Elite Dangerous* game data.
+EKAINE is a **data ingestion, enrichment, analysis, and workflow automation system** for *Elite Dangerous* game data.

 It collects, processes, and exposes structured data from external sources like **EDDN** (Live), **Spansh** (Dumps), and **EDSM** (Dumps), and allow interaction with insights via:
 - Discord bots